 Living with your whole family is fun because you get to spend a lot of time with them especially during weekends and holidays.
-However, it is sometimes frustrating when you have a house full of people and you’re the only one who keeps it clean.
+However, it is sometimes frustrating when you have a house full of people and you’re the only one who keeps it clean with a vacuum cleaner.
 Whether it’s the parents talking about how to get the kids more involved in cleaning, or spouses talking about the other person who is tidier and not tidy enough, it is really frustrating to get everyone on the same level when it comes to cleaning.

 If you’re tired of nagging your kids to clean their rooms, asking your husband to clean out the basement, and basically tired of reminding and pleading everyone in your house to do chores, then here are some of the best ways for you to get the family to help clean the house.